 In general, the FHA’s minimum FICO threshold for mortgage applicants is 80 points lower than for a comparable loan via Fannie Mae or Freddie Mac.

 Second, FHA guidelines allow for credit score exceptions when hardship has occurred.
 This, too, is not allowed with Fannie Mae and Freddie Mac.

-Lastly, the FHA won't charge you higher rates or higher fees for less-than-perfect credit scores.
-Fannie Mae and Freddie Mac may charge as many as 3 discount points to your loan for having "low scores".
+Lastly, the FHA won’t charge you higher rates or higher fees for less-than-perfect credit scores.
+By contrast, Fannie Mae and Freddie Mac may charge up to 3 discount points for having “low scores” or for having too high of a .

 FHA Loans Allow 3.5% Downpayment

 You don’t need a 20 percent downpayment to use the FHA home loan program.
 The FHA guidelines state that home buyers must only make a 3.5% downpayment.

 Making a 3.5% downpayment means that for every $100,000 borrowed, your must have $3,500 at closing, at minimum.
 The FHA allows you to exceed its minimum downpayment requirements, if desired.